brontosaurusrex/brontosaurusrex.github.io/_posts/2017-06-23-how-to-make-a-website-that-won-t-get-blocked-by-users.md

 - Do not use 3rd party services to log user info for statistical or any usage.
 Remember: metadata can kill.
 You will not own the data collected that way and you will have no saying on how it will be used.
 - Do not track, spy or collect any user data for more than session length if techinally needed.
 Invent ways that this is reduced to minimum.
 - Use https and encript user data if you are mail provider.
+- Do not inform me to remove my ad blocker, it is your turn to fix things, not mine.